 title-card is a pre-made card for simple text.

 An image is not the only way to make the design bold.
-If your product doesn’t have images, you can also use a
+If your results don't have images, you can also use a

-title-card and larger text to make the design more impactful.
+title-card with larger text to make the design more impactful.
 To maintain information hierarchy, limit the text information presented.

 secondary text slot for cell cards, so you can't use title fonts in this card.
 If you want a primarily text-based card, use a title card instead.